bsorrentino/Mermaid4iPad/README.md

 _Promotional Text_ 🤞

-> This is a (first 🤔) native Mermaid Editor App for iPad with AI capabilities.
-Developed by a developer to enjoy the writing of diagrams on this excellent device
+> This is (first 🤔) native Mermaid Editor App for iPad with AI capabilities.
+Developed  to enjoy the diagram writing  on this excellent device

 ## Features 🦾

 1. [x] Create,Update,Delete Mermaid Documents
-2. [x] Share Documents with iCLoud
+2. [x] Share Documents with iCloud
 3. [x] OpenAI integration
      > **You MUST HAVE a valid [OpenAI] API KEY (i.e. Paid Account)** to use this feature.
 Such secrets will be stored in device's keychain
 4. [x] Drawing